anominos/AdventOfCode/2024/README.md

 - shrink the free block and move the used block to before our free block.

 You can optimise this a bit by removing the free block if it shrinks to 0 size.

+## Part 10

+300/182

+Theres hope maybe i dont suck

+### Part 1

+For each starting position (height=0), run bfs, ensuring you always increase height by exactly 1.
+If you reach a height=9, add the coord of the 9 to a set.
+This is the score of the trailhead.
+Sum all scores.

+### Part 2

+Same as above, but instead of a set, use a list.